 Civic & Community Engagement & Research

 This entity is the primary vehicle at Millersville University to foster, focus and coordinate civic and community engagement and research.
 We define "civic engagement" as efforts targeted at students, faculty and staff to increase their understanding, interest, and participation in social, civic, and political institutions.
 "Community engagement" connotes efforts that are primarily intended to have an impact on the community, here and outside this region.
-Community engagement may also facilitate student development by enabling students to see themselves as impacted by their communities' problems and capable of developing solutions to those problems.
+Community engagement and service learning may also facilitate student development by enabling students to see themselves as impacted by their communities' problems and capable of developing solutions to those problems.

 To borrow from Thomas Jefferson, the youth of the next generation are to be the leaders of the next and the "guardians of the principles we deliver over to them."
 As well, recent scholarly work and public comment from across the political spectrum have reinforced the notion that universities and the communities they reside in have a mutual obligation to one another.
 Public universities in particular have a duty to educate the people of their states and commonwealths, and to develop not simply well-prepared workers, but also upstanding and productive members of the communities in which they reside.
 Likewise, communities at all levels (local, regional, national, international) face problems that also impact on universities, and universities are uniquely equipped to offer assistance in the development of solutions to those problems.
 Civic and Community Engagement at Millersville University will work to build upon these mutual obligations of university and community, by enabling students, faculty and staff to participate fully and thoughtfully in their communities and by offering its services to communities in order to work hand-in-hand to develop solutions to problems that face us all.